solo-io/wasm/docs/content/tutorial_code/deploy_tutorials/deploying_with_local_envoy.md

 which appends a header to HTTP responses.

 {{% notice note %}}
-The `webassemblyhub.io/ilackarms/add-header:v0.1` filter image is compatible with the versions of Envoy packaged with Gloo `1.3.x` and Istio `1.5.x`.
+The `webassemblyhub.io/ilackarms/add-header:v0.1` filter image is compatible with the versions of Envoy packaged with Gloo `1.3.x`, Istio `1.5.x`, and Istio `1.6.x`.
 {{% /notice %}}